cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/feature_profiles/cli.md

 # CLI Feature Profile

 Using a CLI add-on profile, you can specify CLI commands to execute on devices.
-You can execute device configurations that are not available through other feature profiles and parcels.
+You can execute device configurations that are not available through other feature profiles and features.

 {{ doc_gen }}